How to Navigate The Venetian and Palazzo: Layout, Directions, and Tips

 To Wynn / Encore: Exit and walk north on the Strip.
 Wynn's entrance is about an 8-minute walk.
 There's no direct connection, but the walk is straightforward.

-To Caesars Palace: Head south on the Strip past The Mirage and Harrah's.
+To Caesars Palace: Head south on the Strip past the former Mirage construction site and Harrah's.
 Total walk is 15-20 minutes.
 No direct connection or shortcuts—it's a straight Strip walk.
+See walking route →

 To LINQ / High Roller: Walk south on the Strip.
 LINQ Promenade entrance is past Harrah's, about 12-15 minutes from Venetian's main entrance.